 The carrying amounts of the Company's instruments classified as cash equivalents and short-term investments are stated at amortized cost, which approximates fair value because of their short-term maturity.
-As of June 30, 2012 and December 31, 2011, short-term investments included \$5.0 million and \$14.5 million in commercial paper, respectively, and are considered Level 2 inputs within the fair value hierarchy.
+As of September 29, 2012, the Company did not hold any short-term investments.
+As of December 31, 2011, short-term investments included \$14.5 million of commercial paper which were considered Level 2 inputs within the fair value hierarchy.

 If a decline in fair value below the amortized cost basis of an investment is judged to be other-than-temporary, the cost basis of the investment is written down to fair value.
 For those investments for which the fair value of the investment is less than its amortized cost, the credit-related portion of other-than-temporary impairment losses is recognized in earnings while the noncredit-related portion is recognized in other comprehensive income, net of related taxes.
 The Company does not intend to sell such investments, if any, and it is more likely than not that it will not be required to sell such investments prior to the recovery of their amortized cost basis less any current period credit losses.
-During the second quarter and the fiscal year to date period ended June 30, 2012, the Company did not write-down any investment balances.
+During the quarter and the fiscal year to date period ended September 29, 2012, the Company did not write-down any investment balances.